 Dr Richard Hayton

 I joined POLIS as a Lecturer in Politics in January 2013, and was promoted to Associate Professor in 2015.
 From 2014 to 2017 I served on the Executive Committee of the Political Studies Association as an elected Trustee.
-Between 2011 and 2016 I was the Convenor of the Political Studies Association Specialist Group for the study of Conservative politics.
+Between 2011 and 2016 I was the Convenor of the Political Studies Association Conservatism Studies Specialist Group.
 I am a Fellow of the Higher Education Academy (FHEA), and founding editor of the New Perspectives on the Right book series hosted by Manchester University Press.
 I am an Editor of the British Journal of Politics and International Relations (BJPIR) and member of the Editorial Advisory Board of the journal Global Discourse.

 - Programme Director, Politics and Parliamentary Studies

 - Editor, British Journal of Politics and International Relations